GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Test recording with the USB microphone in Python

-In this section, you record audio with the identified USB microphone device, using `pyaudio`.
+In this section, you record audio with the identified USB microphone device, using PyAudio.

-1. Execute the following command.
-The command should record a 3 second WAV audio file (mono, 16bits, 44.1KHz).
-This example uses the device `0` as identified with the previous command:
+1. The following command records a 3-second WAV audio file (mono, 16bits, 44.1KHz):

         python3 mic_test.py --dev 0

+    This example uses the device `0` as identified with the previous command.

     The command should output something similar to the following:

         *** Recording 3 seconds with USB device 0 ***
         *** Finished recording.
 Wrote output: test1.wav ***

-    You may get ALSA errors but you can ignore them, if the recording was successful.
+    You may get ALSA errors, but you can ignore them if the recording was successful.

-1. Listen to the test recording to make sure it worked and that the dialog sound quality is ok.
-Execute:
+1. Listen to the test recording to make sure that it worked and that the dialogue sound quality is OK:

         aplay test1.wav

 You may need to configure which interface the Raspberry Pi uses for sound playback output.
-You can choose between the HDMI output and the 3.5mm line out / headphone jack, by executing: `sudo raspi-config`, and configuring the setting under `7: Advanced Options → A4 Audio → Choose the audio output (HDMI |
+You can choose between the HDMI output and the 3.5mm line out / headphone jack, by executing: `sudo raspi-config`, and configuring the setting under
-Headphones)`.
+`7: Advanced Options → A4 Audio → Choose the audio output (HDMI | Headphones)`.

 ### Test the Media Translation API example Python client

-Now that your USB microphone works with Python, you can try to call the Media Translation API.
-This step will test calling the API in streaming mode, piping microphone audio to the service and displaying the translated live responses in the command-line shell.
+Now that your USB microphone works with Python, you can call the Media Translation API.
+This step tests calling the API in streaming mode, piping microphone audio to the service, and displaying the translated live responses in the command-line shell.

-1. Execute the utility with the following command.
 You can specify the [target language code](https://cloud.google.com/translate/media/docs/languages).
 The default target language is `de-DE` for German.
-For example to test with Italian, execute the below command.

-    The following example uses device number `0`.
-Replace that with your device number if
+To test with Italian, execute the following command, replacing the device number `0` with your device number if necessary:
-    necessary:

     python3 translate-microphone.py --lang it-IT --dev 0

-Some of the target languages require a [Unicode](https://home.unicode.org/) font to be displayed correctly.
-By default the Raspberry Pi console font cannot display Unicode characters.
+Some of the target languages require a [Unicode](https://home.unicode.org/) font.
+By default, the Raspberry Pi console font cannot display Unicode characters.
 For this reason, use a Latin-based language such as German or Italian in this step, to test the Media Translation API with your microphone.
-The next chapters will show how to use the `ar-subs.py` app which uses the pygame library and specific fonts, to correctly display output in for example Hindi and Japanese.
+The next sections show how to use the `ar-subs.py` app, which uses the `pygame` library and specific fonts to display output in Hindi and Japanese.

-### Test Pygame with an HDMI display
+### Test pygame with an HDMI display

-Now that the microphone is ready and the Media Translation API works,  make sure that pygame can control the connected HDMI display or projector.
-You can test this by running an example game included in the pygame package.
+In this section, you make sure that `pygame` can control the connected HDMI display or projector.

+Test this by running an example game included in the `pygame` package:

 1. If you have been connected with SSH, you must now switch to the Raspberry Pi's HDMI output console--such as a monitor or a projector connected to the Raspberry Pi's HDMI port--